Of Ph.D.'s and Other Things.

 "Holy mother of science," James muttered.

 "Birthday?
 Today is. . .
 July thirty first!
 I forgot my own birthday.
 Wow.
 Man, that's sad," James said.
+He found it understandable, though.
+He had a lot going in, more than his collegues knew.

 An few minutes later, Nick and Warrick ran up to James.
 "Come on, kid!
 Let's go!"
 Warrick said, grabbing his left elbow.